google/iap-compute-engine-demo/README.md

     Respond with *yes* when asked to confirm that you want to destroy the resources.

 3. Upon successful completion, you will see "Destroy complete."
 You do not have to destroy any of the other modules.

+4. If you want to delete the IAP OAuth branding information and are *not* using the GCP project for anything else, you can delete the GCP project.

 ## Error messages